Ali Marpet

-Alexander "Ali" Marpet (/ˈæli mɑrˈpɛt/; born April 17, 1993) is an American former professional football guard who played seven seasons for the Tampa Bay Buccaneers of the National Football League (NFL).
+Alexander "Ali" Marpet (/ˈæli mɑrˈpɛt/; born April 17, 1993) is an American former professional football player who was a guard for seven seasons with the Tampa Bay Buccaneers of the National Football League (NFL).

-Marpet played college football at Hobart and William Smith Colleges, a small liberal arts college with an enrollment of 2,271.
+Marpet played college football for the Hobart Statesmen, an NCAA Division III program.
 In 2014, he was a Lindy's preseason All-American first-team, American Football Coaches Association (AFCA) All-American, D3football.com All-America first-team, and Liberty League Co-Offensive Player of the Year.

 He attended the 2015 Senior Bowl, as the first NCAA Division III player picked to play in the all-star game in 25 years.
 Sports Illustrated named Marpet the "biggest riser" at the game, and included him on its All-Offense team.
 At the Scouting Combine in February 2015, he ran the fastest 40-yard dash among offensive line prospects eligible for the 2015 NFL Draft (4.98), the fastest 10 yd split (1.74 seconds), and also the second-best time in the three-cone drill (7.33) and 20-yard shuttle (4.47), while scoring the highest "Speed, Power, Agility, Reaction and Quickness" (SPARQ) score.
 He also performed 30 repetitions at 225 lb in the bench press, tied for fifth-best among offensive linemen.
 He also had a vertical leap of greater than 30 inches, and a Wonderlic test intelligence score of over 30.

-Drafted in the second round, 61st overall, of the 2015 NFL draft by the Tampa Bay Buccaneers, Marpet is the highest-drafted pick in the history of NCAA Division III football.
+Drafted in the second round, 61st overall, of the 2015 NFL draft by the Buccaneers, Marpet is the highest-drafted pick in the history of Division III football.